 Special Group Scholarships

 Special group scholarships offer assistance to people who meet specific demographic criteria.
 These can be easy or difficult to get, and the details are often out of your control.
-For example, scholarships can be awarded based on factors like gender, ethnicity, being a single parent, disabilities, surviving cancer, or almost anything else you can imagine.
+For example, this college funding may be awarded based on factors like gender, ethnicity, disabilities, or surviving cancer.

 Unfortunately, these scholarships can be hard to find at times because schools don’t always advertise them.
-Consider every possible trait you have, from hair color to ancestry, and search for scholarships online to see if there’s a match.
+Consider every possibility, from living situation to ancestry, and search for private scholarships online to see if there’s a match.
 You might be surprised at how often you can find them.

-Here are some of the best websites to go to when looking for scholarships.
+Here are some of the best websites to go to for the best scholarship success.

 Going Merry